Lower your property tax bill

 If you can show that a number of houses similar to yours have significantly smaller tax bills, you may be able to have the assessor’s office reconsider your property’s valuation.

-Outbuildings are structures on your property other than your home, including sheds, garages or barns.
+Structures, or outbulidings, on your property other than your home may include sheds, garages or barns.
 What you may not realize is that they may be included in the tax assessment of your property — and may be costing you money.

 If your property tax card indicates you have outbuildings, those additions to your property may be driving up your valuation.
 If you don’t really need that shed or garage, tear it down and update your assessor’s office so the item is removed from your tax card.